 Should I get a room with a balcony?

-The Danube River can be appreciated in its full beauty from the panoramic sundeck, so balconies don't generally improve the overall experience – they will cost hundreds of dollars more and could cost you valuable floor space in cabins that are already smaller than typical cabins on larger ships.
-A room with a floor to ceiling window or a window that opens can be just as good on a riverboat.
+The Danube River can be appreciated in its full beauty from the panoramic sundeck, so balconies don't generally improve the overall experience that much – they will cost hundreds of dollars more and could cost you valuable floor space in cabins that are already smaller than typical cabins on larger ships.
+A room with a floor to ceiling window or a window that opens can be almost as good on a riverboat.

 What is dining like?

 All of our featured boats will treat you to some of the finest local delicacies and comfort food, all in the decadent dining rooms/ bars of the vessels.
 Excellent chefs guarantee a wonderful menu.
 Ask about our wine themed cruises down the Danube for insight into the top regions, varieties and unique viniculture on the steep river banks.

 Do river cruises ever visit destinations that aren't on the river?